-3. Stability Diagram
+3. Stability diagram

-In this section we discuss the stability of a Bose-Einstein condensate in the meanfield framework for systems with two- and three-body contact interaction in an axiallysymmetric harmonic trap.
-It is well known that BEC systems with an attractive twobody interaction are unstable against collapse above the critical number of atoms (i.e. for sufficiently large negative value of p) in the condensate [80,81].
-For smaller numbers of atoms, the zero-point kinetic energy is able to counter the attractive inter-atomic interactions, however, when the number of atoms sufficiently increases, this is no longer possible, and the system collapses to the centre of the trapping potential.
+In this section, we discuss the stability of a BEC in the mean-field framework for systems with two- and three-body contact interaction in an axially symmetric harmonic trap.
+It is well known that BEC systems with an attractive two-body interaction are unstable against collapse above the critical number of atoms (i.e. for a sufficiently large negative value of p) in the condensate [80, 81].
+For smaller numbers of atoms, the zero-point kinetic energy is able to counter the attractive inter-atomic interactions; however, when the number of atoms sufficiently increases, this is no longer possible, and the system collapses to the centre of the trapping potential.

-We find that, for a pure two-body interaction, the condensate is stable only above a critical stability line $p_c(\lambda)$, while the presence of even a small repulsive three-body interaction leads to stabilisation of the condensate.
-On the other hand, we find that an attractive three-body interaction further destabilises the condensate.
+We find that, for a pure two-body interaction, the condensate is stable only above a critical stability line $p_c(\lambda)$ , while the presence of even a small repulsive three-body interaction leads to the stabilization of the condensate.
+On the other hand, we find that an attractive three-body interaction further destabilizes the condensate.

-To study in detail effects of three-body interaction on the stability of BEC systems, we consider several cases of interest: repulsive and attractive pure two-body interactions, attractive two-body and repulsive three-body interactions, and attractive two- and three-body interactions.
+To study in detail the effects of the three-body interaction on the stability of BEC systems, we consider several cases of interest: repulsive and attractive pure two-body interactions, attractive two-body and repulsive three-body interactions, and attractive two- and three-body interactions.
 If the corresponding system of equations does (not) have positive and bounded solutions of equations (7) and (8) in the vicinity of positive equilibrium widths determined by equations (12) and (13), then the condensate is considered stable (unstable).
 This is equivalent to performing a linear stability analysis and determining the stability of positive equilibrium widths by examining frequencies of the corresponding collective oscillation modes (14) and (17).
-The solution is only stable if frequencies of all low-lying collective modes are found to be real, otherwise the solution is unstable.
+The solution is only stable if frequencies of all low-lying collective modes are found to be real; otherwise the solution is unstable.

-For the case of a pure repulsive two-body interactions, we will immediately see that the condensate is always stable.
-For the case of an attractive two-body interaction, the situation is quite different: the above system of equations can have no equilibrium,
+For the case of a pure repulsive two-body interaction, we will immediately see that the condensate is always stable.
+For the case of an attractive two-body interaction, the situation is quite different: the above system of equations can have no equilibrium, or it could have up to three equilibrium solutions.
+The results of a detailed numerical analysis are summarized in figure 2.